-- Use “real-time” data: Don’t rely on data which is 12 months old.
-To capture the true value of data, narrow your focus to review trends on a monthly basis, in real time.
+- Use “real-time” data: Don’t rely on data that is 12 months old.
+To capture the true value of data, narrow your focus to review trends on a monthly basis, in real-time.

 Question 4: Do you have a culture of cost awareness?

 Adopting a culture of cost awareness requires transparency in costs.
 This can take the form of creating a program to enable employees to understand and see for themselves the costs involved.

 For instance, does your hospital use a scorecard and feedback system for physicians and surgeons in real-time so they are aware of the cost of the supplies and implants used?

 As research shows, providing cost data to physicians can result in significant savings without compromising patient care.
 For many healthcare organizations, however, providing that information represents an additional challenge.

 VIE Healthcare’s innovative “Physician Cost Awareness Program” provides a unique solution to this challenge by providing data in a simple, user friendly Cost Playbook, which empowers surgeons to make decisions based on both clinical and financial value.

 Cost innovation is essential to drive margin improvement and may include: